 These are only a starting point.
 I expect that you will conduct substantive additional research to better prepare for the debate and the position paper.
+(Also, please see the syllabus for the full APA citations for these articles.)

-Preparation Outline
+Preparation Outline 8

-Due: Thursday, November 17TM by 8:00AM via Blackboard.
+Due: Thursday, September 29TM by 8:00AM via Blackboard.